 The Pandemic’s Impact on Plastic Surgery

-The COVID-19 pandemic has altered every imaginable aspect of our lives; social interactions, business practices, and even personal care have taken on new and surprising colors.
-Nowadays, we are more likely to see our friends over a screen than we are to enjoy them in person, and the same goes for our dearest family members.
-In other words, everything that we previously took for granted has become frustratingly out-of-reach.
+COVID-19 has altered every imaginable aspect of our lives.
+Social interactions, business practices, and even personal care have taken on new and surprising colors.
+Nowadays, we’re more likely to see our friends over a screen than we are to enjoy them in person.
+The same goes for our dearest family members.
+Everything that we previously took for granted has become out-of-reach.

 The Zoom Effect